-TC2 TC1 ТО PD OV \mathbf{Z} AC \mathbf{C}
+TC2 TC1 ТО PD ov \mathbf{Z} AC \mathbf{C}

-SZ [m] Skip if data memory is zero
+SZ [m] Skip if data memory is 0

-Description If the contents of the specified data memory are zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+Description If the contents of the specified data memory are 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).